 Oh, that same night we have tickets to Spam A Lot, a Monty Python play.
 I am not going to waste my money by not going.
 No one that I know can go nor do I have the where with all or the clarity to find some one.
+It was my idea and Don won’t go without me.
 I have never sat through a play with sunglasses on until now.
-I put toilet paper in my ears to quiet the sound.
+I had to put toilet paper in my ears to quiet the sound.
 I don’t remember the play.
 I was stupid to go.
 I wish I had stayed quiet in my bed.
 The toilet paper got stuck in my ear and Don had to use a flashlight and tweezers to pull it out of my ear.
 I am in tears.
 Three days later I am feeling a little better and I decide to go to an open house.
 It was nice with wonderful food and great company.
 At the open house a photographer was taking photos and using a flash, lots and lots of flashes.
-At first I was annoyed and then I realized I was starting to have acute migraine symptoms again.
+At first I was annoyed and then I realized I was starting to have acute migraine symptoms.
 I don’t remember the drive home.
 This is bad.
 Oh my god I am wondering, have I been cursed?
 Seriously.

-Now weeks have gone by and it has been filled with doctors visits, medications and supplements, body work, including massage and cranial sacral work.
+Now weeks have gone by and it has been filled with doctors visits, medications and supplements and body work.
 My tests are normal.
 But I am not right.
 It is like my body hasn’t come back on line.
 I am worried and every other day I am panicked and uncertain if I will survive this.
 I am told that erratic blood pressure will do this.
 Oh and did I mention the ringing in my ears that has escalated to a high pitched alarm the past two weeks?
 Yeah, it’s really bad.

-I am six and a half weeks into this migraine.
+At this point, I am six and a half weeks into this migraine.
 It has unhinged me.
 I walk as if on thin ice, carefully, so as not to unbalance my fragile grip on recovery.
 The constant ringing in my head is like an alarm that I cannot turn off.
 On the outside I look the same but on the inside I am on a roller coaster of anxious emotions, barely able to keep my heart steady.
 My ground is shifting.
 I am in a tippy canoe on a river of vulnerability.
 When I am in the thick of it I cannot think clearly or make decisions.
-I lay on the couch and through a tall window I watch the cottonwood leaves shimmer in the sunlight and move in the breeze.
-When I need to slow my breath I fix my gaze on a purple flower bud high in the magnolia tree out side my bay window.
-I am holding on to this focal point and life line to this present moment right here right now where there is only this and – I – am still – here.
+To calm myself I lay on the couch and through a tall window I watch the cottonwood leaves shimmer in the sunlight and move in the breeze.
+I am holding on to this focal point and life line to this present moment right here right now where there is only this and – I – am still – Denise.

 In these six weeks I have been unable to print or do new work.
 When the fog periodically lifts I am able to work on pieces already in process it soothes my soul and massages my weary nerves.
 Art has always been my life line, my breathing tube, my voice, my connection.
 I am my art.
 My art is me.
 I surrender over and over.
 As I draw I pray that it relaxes my blood flow.
 Take me inside the image, heal me, and help me get through this uncertainty.